Rosso84/Android-programming/README.md

 ## Install and run
 First build the project and the just run theGame-app module using the play button.
+You may want to disable some actions against files in your anti virus for faster build.